History of conservatism in the United States: 1945–1951

 President Harry Truman (1945–1953) adopted a containment strategy against Joseph Stalin's Communist expansion in Europe.
 Truman's major policy initiatives were through the Truman Doctrine (1947), the Marshall Plan (1948) and NATO (1949).
 Truman's Cold War policies had the support of most conservatives except for the remaining isolationists.
-The far left (comprising Communist Party USA members and fellow travelers) wanted to continue détente with Russia, formed the Progressive Party, followed FDR's vice president Henry A. Wallace in a quixotic crusade in the 1948 United States presidential election that failed to win the new party broad support and, indeed, largely destroyed the far left in the Democratic party.
+The far left (comprising Communist Party USA members and fellow travelers) wanting to continue détente with Russia, formed the Progressive Party, which followed FDR's vice president Henry A. Wallace in a quixotic crusade in the 1948 presidential election, that failed to win the new party's broad support and, largely destroyed the far left in the Democratic party.
 Truman was reelected but his vaunted "Fair Deal" went nowhere, as the Conservative Coalition set the domestic agenda in Congress.
 The Coalition did not play a role in foreign affairs.

 In 1947, the conservative coalition in Congress passed the Taft–Hartley Act, balancing the rights of management and unions, and delegitimizing Communist union leaders.
 However, the major job of rooting out communists from labor unions and the Democratic party was undertaken by liberals, such as Walter Reuther of the United Auto Workers and Ronald Reagan of the Screen Actors Guild (Reagan was a Democrat at that time).

 One typical mid-century conservative Republican in Congress was Noah M. Mason (1882–1965), who represented a rural downstate district in Illinois from 1937 to 1962.
 Less flamboyant and less well known than his colleague Everett McKinley Dirksen, he ardently supported states' rights in order to minimize the federal role, for he feared federal regulation of business.
 He distrusted Roosevelt, and gave many speeches against high federal spending.
 He called out New Dealers, such as Eveline M. Burns, Henry A. Wallace, Adolph A. Berle, Jr., and Paul A. Porter, as socialists, and suggested their policies resembled fascism.
 He fought communism as a member of the House Un-American Activities Committee (1938–43), and in 1950 he championed Joe McCarthy's exposés.

 In 1950, Lionel Trilling wrote that conservatives had lost the battle of ideas: "In the United States at this time liberalism is not only the dominant but even the sole intellectual tradition.
 For it is the plain fact that nowadays there are no conservative or reactionary ideas in general circulation."
 He likewise wrote: "But the conservative impulse and the reactionary impulse do not, with some isolated and some ecclesiastical exceptions, express themselves in ideas but only in action or in irritable mental gestures which seek to resemble ideas."